tencentyun/intlcloud-documents/yehe_doc/云数据库 TencentDB/云数据库 MySQL/操作指南/备份与回档/使用备份文件恢复数据库/使用逻辑备份恢复数据库_intl_en.md

 ## Overview
 >?To save storage capacity, physical and logical backups in TencentDB for MySQL will be compressed with qpress and then packed with xbstream offered by Percona.

 TencentDB for MySQL supports [logical backup](https://intl.cloud.tencent.com/document/product/236/37796).
-In the console, you can manually create logical backup files and download the logical backup files of an entire instance or specified databases or tables.
+In the console, you can manually create logical backup files of an entire instance or specified databases/tables and download them.
 This document describes how to manually restore data from logical backup files.

 - The restoration method described in this document only applies to Linux.
-- For more information about how to restore data in Windows, please see [Offline Migration of Data > Data Migration via the Command Line Tool](https://intl.cloud.tencent.com/document/product/236/8464).
+- For more information about how to restore data in Windows, please see [Offline Migration of Data > Data Migration with Command Line Tool](https://intl.cloud.tencent.com/document/product/236/8464).
-- Supported instance edition: TencentDB for MySQL High-Availability Edition and Finance Edition
+- Supported instance architectures: two-node or three-node MySQL

 ## Directions
 ### Step 1.
 Download the backup file
 1. Log in to the [TencentDB for MySQL console](https://console.cloud.tencent.com/cdb).
 In the instance list, click the instance ID/name or **Manage** in the **Operation** column to access the instance management page.
-2. On the instance management page, click **Backup and Restore** > **Data Backup List**, locate the backup file to download, and click **Download** in the **Operation** column.
+2. On the **Backup and Restore** > **Data Backup List** tab, locate the backup file to be downloaded and click **Download** in the **Operation** column.
-3. In the pop-up dialog window, copy the download URL.
-Log in to a [(Linux) CVM instance](https://intl.cloud.tencent.com/document/product/213/10517#.E6.AD.A5.E9.AA.A43.EF.BC.9A.E7.99.BB.E5.BD.95.E4.BA.91.E6.9C.8D.E5.8A.A1.E5.99.A8) in the same VPC as the TencentDB instance, and run the `wget` command to download over the private network for higher speed.
+3. We recommend you copy the download link in the pop-up dialog box, log in to a [(Linux) CVM instance in the same VPC as the TencentDB instance](https://intl.cloud.tencent.com/zh/document/product/213/10517#.E6.AD.A5.E9.AA.A43.EF.BC.9A.E7.99.BB.E5.BD.95.E4.BA.91.E6.9C.8D.E5.8A.A1.E5.99.A8), and run the `wget` command for download over the private network at a higher speed.
 >?
 >- You can also click **Download** to download it directly, which may take longer.
 >- `wget` command format: wget -c 'backup file download address' -O custom filename.xb